rupeshbug/aws-data-engineering/README.md

 * AWS Glue ETL – to create and schedule extract-transform-load (ETL) jobs.
 * Amazon Athena – for serverless querying and analysis of data stored in S3 using SQL.
 * Amazon Redshift – for scalable data warehousing and analytics.
-* Amazon Kinesis – for processing and analyzing streaming data in real time.